Norbert515/flutter_ide/README.md

 Fun fact: [it could also run on a Raspbarry-Pi](https://medium.com/flutter-io/flutter-on-raspberry-pi-mostly-from-scratch-2824c5e7dcb1).

-Also, let's not forget how much fun it is to build beautiful Flutter Apps.

 ## The advantages of using Flutter

+Flutter is fun to build stuff in, but there is much more.

 ### Plugins for a Flutter based IDE would be written in Flutter (obviously)